grame-cncm/faust/architecture/autodiff/README.md

 Using `[diff:on]` or `[diff:1]` parameter metadata, and the `-diff` compiler flag, it is possible to create differentiable DSP algorithms.

-## Outlook

-Algorithms are differentiated symbolically.
-This may be OK for simple algorithms, but _expression swell_ is a risk for more involved DSP implementations.
-A true automatic differentiation implementation may be required if the symbolic approach proves unwieldy.

-Currently, loss and gradient descent are calculated on a per-sample basis.
-This is fine for a gain control acting on deterministic noise input, but more sophisticated approaches will be required to tackle problems involving non-deterministic input, or frequency-domain loss.

 ## Faust installation

 Faust must be compiled with inclusion of the dynamic Faust library.
 This is